Tahir Hussain charged under anti-terror law for murder of IB staffer,former Congress councillor also booked

 Tahir Hussain charged under anti-terror law for murder of IB staffer,former Cong councillor booked

-New Delhi, Apr 23: Suspended Aam Aadmi Party councillor, Tahir Hussain has been booked under the anti-terror law in connection with the murder of Intelligence Bureau staffer, Ankit Sharma.
+New Delhi, Apr 23: Suspended Aam Aadmi Party (AAP) councillor, Tahir Hussain has been booked under the anti-terror law in connection with the murder of Intelligence Bureau (IB) staffer, Ankit Sharma.

 He has been charged under the stringent provisions of the Unlawful Activities (Prevention) Act.
 It may be recalled that he was arrested in connection with the murder of Sharma last month.
-The police has accused Hussain of rioting, murder and arson during the deadly riots that broke out in Northeast Delhi in February.
+The police have accused Hussain of rioting, murder and arson during the deadly riots that broke out in Northeast Delhi in February.

-Further the police have also arrested two former Congress councillor, Ishrat Jahan and activist, Khalid Saifi in connection with the case.
+Further, the police have also arrested two former Congress councillor, Ishrat Jahan and activist, Khalid Saifi in connection with the case.

 IB Staffer Murder: Suspended AAP councillor Tahir Hussain arrested, sent to 4-day police custody